Home Remedies For Head Lice

 I've been pretty fortunate in that I have fairly thin hair and my mom was usually able to get them all the first time around when I was a kid.
 You may want to take that chance, but it's better to be safe than sorry.

-Special Note: It's really important that you swallow your pride and tell other mother's whose children may have been exposed to the head lice.
+Special Note: It's really important that you swallow your pride and tell other mothers whose children may have been exposed to the head lice.
 If not, you may find yourself facing the same problem again and again.
 Even if you tell your children not to share combs, hats, etc., children tend to play in close proximity of each other as a matter of course.
 Even though lice can't fly or hop far, it doesn't take much to pass them around.
 Do them and yourself a favor by spreading the word and sharing these simple home remedies for head lice.

 To your good health!

-Comment Or Question About Head Lice Treatment?
+About Head Lice Treatment?

 If you have any questions about head lice treatment feel free to ask them here.
+Be as specific as possible, including what you have already done, so that we can do our best to help.

 You might have an experience of your own to share that will encourage and help others get rid of the little creepy crawlies.